studica/studica-docs-worldskills/source/docs/Sensors/ultrasonic.rst

                return ping.GetDistanceIN(distance); //converts microsecond distance from GetRawValue() to IN }

-        The accessor functions will then output the range in either microseconds, inches, or mm.
+        The accessor functions will then output the range in either microseconds, inches, or cm.

         .. note:: The valid digital pairs for Trigger and Echo pins are (Trigger, Echo) ``(0,1)``, ``(2,3)``, ``(4,5)``, ``(6,7)``, ``(8, 9)``, ``(10,11)``